-Dr Noeline Wright
+Dr Noeline I Wright

-Qualifications: BA, MA, ED, DipEL, DipTeach
+Qualifications: BA, MA, EdD, DipEL, DipTeach

 - BYOD in a primary school

-- professional development in a secondary school
+- Professional development in a secondary school

 - Private secondary schools in Maoist Nepal

 - Women leaders in a tertiary education context in Indonesia

 - Uptake of and resistance to, digital technologies in teacher education in the Maldives